Johnny Tomasiello is a multidisciplinary artist and composer-researcher living and working in New York.

-Johnny Tomasiello is a multidisciplinary artist and composer-researcher living and working in New York.
 His work employs methodologies across media, and is informed by research into history and technology, neuroscience, and social movements.
-Drawing on custom-built instruments and software, his work references mechanisms of expression and experience through storytelling, translation and abstraction.

-Concerned with maintaining a balance between the mindfulness an experience was meant to inspire, and the meaningfulness of the result, he has continued to refine his work in interactive computer-assisted compositional performance systems and Brain-Computer Interfaces (BCI) that create, manipulate, and deconstruct audio and visuals, as well as physiological responses, and has lectured on the subject, and performed around the world.
+Concerned with maintaining a balance between the mindfulness an experience was meant to inspire, and the meaningfulness of the result, he has continued to refine his work in

 sound works

-moving towards synchrony is an immersive audio and visual work whose purpose is to explore the reciprocal relationship between electrical activity in the brain, as well as other biorhythms, and external stimuli that has been generated and defined by those same physiological events.
+Moving Towards Synchrony is an immersive audio and visual work whose purpose is to explore the reciprocal relationship between electrical activity in the brain, as well as other biorhythms, and external stimuli that has been generated and defined by those same physiological events.

 Ultimately, the aim of the work is to present an interactive computer-assisted compositional performance system as an installation artwork and to teach participants how to influence a positive change in their own physiology by learning to influence the functions of the autonomic nervous system.
 In addition to the neuroscience concerns mentioned above, this work is designed to explore the validity of using the scientific method as an artistic process.
 The methodology will be to create an evidence-based system for the purpose of developing research based projects.